|

 English Ivy

 English Ivy (also known as California or sweetheart ivy) is a vine that can grow up to 50 feet, grows berries, and makes a terrific indoor hanging plant.
-And, this plant is wonderful at purifying the air.
+And this plant is wonderful at purifying the air.

-Pet toxicity: This plant is toxic to both cats and dogs (the leaves are more toxic than the berries).
+Pet toxicity: This plant is toxic to cats and dogs (the leaves are more toxic than the berries).

 Filters out: Xylene, formaldehyde, benzene, carbon monoxide, toluene, and more.

-English ivy in a pot.
+English ivy growing in a pot.

 Environmental Notice!